Raninagar II: Education

 In 2013–14, Raninagar II CD block had 96 primary schools with 10,866 students, 20 middle schools with 2,113 students, 4 high schools with 5,136 students and 8 higher secondary schools with 17,460 students.
 Raninagar II CD block had 1 technical/ professional institution with 149 students and 359 institutions for special and non-formal education with 16,029 students.

-G.D.College, a self-financed general degree college, was established at Shaikhpara in 2007.
+G.D.College, a self-financed general degree Minority status college, was established at Shaikhpara in 2007.
 Affiliated with the University of Kalyani it offers honours courses in Bengali, English, Sanskrit, Arabic, history, Islamic history, philosophy, political science, physics, chemistry, geography, economics, mathematics and environmental science.

 Shaikhpara A.R.M.
 Polytechnic at Shaikhpara offers diploma courses in food processing technology, computer software technology and medical lab technology.

 In Raninagar II CD block, amongst the 30 inhabited villages, all villages have a school, 21 villages have more than 1 primary school, 24 villages have at least 1 primary and 1 middle school and 11 villages had at least 1 middle and 1 secondary school.